 THE WARREN is bounded by the Exe Estuary on one side and miles of golden sandy beach on the other, so there is plenty of room to 'get lost' or visit the bird watchers paradise which is in the Dawlish Warren nature reserve - 500 acres of natural beauty and flowering plants nestling in the centre of the Warren and open free to the public at all times.
 There are a number of shops, supermarkets and boot sales nearby, plus shopping in Dawlish town - only 5 minutes away by bus.

-Both places have large car parks, but most probably you will be happy to walk to Dawlish Warren or to Dawlish itself; they are joined by a lovely sea wall promenade at all but the highest of tides.
+Both places have large car parks, but most probably you will be happy to walk to Dawlish Warren or to Dawlish itself; they are joined by a lovely sea wall promenade rebuilt following the storms in February 2014 - you may have seen it on the news?

 DAWLISH has a multi-million pound LEISURE COMPLEX with indoor swimming pool heated to 84° F and children's activity centre - 1 mile up the road.